 - Screw on your fixture and make sure not to tighten too hard.

 Over tightening is the number one mistake DIY “plumbers” make.
 While it may seem logical to screw a tube, pipe, or other fitting as tight as possible, this does more harm than good.
 When homeowners tighten something too hard, they run the risk of cracking the pipe or fitting.
 Additionally, over tightening could lead to cracked porcelain—if you’re fixing a toilet, leaks, and even floods.

 Don’t Make a Mistake, Call Moore Home Services

 Are you experiencing any problems with your plumbing?
 Please call us at Moore Home Services.
-Our expertly trained plumbers proudly serve the Sacramento area and are ready to help with any issues you may have.
+Our expertly trained plumbers proudly serve the Santa Rosa area and are ready to help with any issues you may have.
 We start with a camera inspection to see what your plumbing system looks like and provide solutions from there.
 Please reach out to our friendly call center representatives or click here to request an appointment online.